postmanlabs/labs-docs/v6/postman/collection_runs/starting_a_collection_run.md

 You can use scripts to build integration test suites, pass data between API requests, and build workflows that mirror your actual use case of APIs.

-This topic describles how to configure parameters for a collection run.
+This topic describles how to configure collection run parameters for:
+* Collection/Folder
+* Environment
+* Iterations
+* Delay
+* Log Responses
+* Data
+* Persist variables

 [![collection run parameters](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/collection-runner.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/collection-runner.png)